jobyreuben/journals/_JOURNALS/pocs.md

 - Within the currently available existing consensus models, the detection and reversal of stake accumulation attack transactions, along with the parties orchestrating stake accumulation, are intricate, probabilistic tasks that may involve false positives.
 Resolving such instances would necessitate a comprehensive hard fork to the chain that impacts all non-attack transactions.
 The implementation of Proof of Contract Stake (PoCS) effectively counters such potential scenarios, as illustrated by the simulation results.
 - Notably, since the attack operates by compensating validators through fees, the feasibility of the attack is also contingent on the value of the native token or the designated fee-paying token/s.
 Fluctuations in token value directly impact the viability and cost of executing the attack.

-# Implementation Design

-## Substrate (PoCS)
+# Substrate (PoCS)

-*Special Thanks to Ajay Joshua and Purva Chaudhari for contributing to the conceptualization of the Substrate-based Proof of Contract Stake (PoCS) design*
+*Special Thanks to [Ajay Joshua](https://github.com/I-Corinthian) and [Purva Chaudhari](https://github.com/Purva-Chaudhari) for contributing to the conceptualization of the Substrate-based Proof of Contract Stake (PoCS) design*

-### Substrate's Native NPoS Staking Model
+## Substrate's Native NPoS Staking Model

 Substrate, as a modular blockchain framework, already offers a Nominated Proof of Stake (NPoS) staking model (Currently used by Polkadot for its Relay Chain).
 This model primarily revolves around the collaboration of validators and nominators.
 A critical aspect of this model involves bonding a certain stash of the native token of the blockchain to a validator or nominator account.
 With lesser modifications to the existing staking mechanism we would need to propose PoCS pallets to provide interoperability among existing infrastructure.

-### Per-Transaction Stake Score
+## Per-Transaction Stake Score

 Substrate diverges from the conventional gas-based approach by employing a time-based mechanism called "weight", also known as "refTime".
 In this context, it is essential to elucidate the suitability of refTime as a viable alternative to the traditional gas concept.